 It is crucial to ensure that smoke detectors are always functioning correctly.
 As a landlord, you must ensure the safety of your tenants.
 By installing smoke detectors in fire-prone areas like the garage and kitchen, you can prevent injuries and property damage.
 A common complaint from tenants is when smoke detectors beep or chirp uncontrollably — this indicates that their batteries need replacement.
 It is recommended to test if the smoke detector is working every month.

 Owning a rental property comes with certain responsibilities and that includes overseeing repairs.
 If you don’t want to handle the hassles of fixing the most minor repairs, get in touch with Luxury Property Care today.

 We have a 24/7 maintenance hotline and a wide network of preferred vendors whom we trust to handle the most complicated rental property issues.
 We’ll make sure that all repairs are performed promptly to keep your tenants happy.
-Contact us at (561) 944-2992 to schedule your free property assessment.
+Get in touch with us today by calling (561) 944-2992 or filling out our contact form.